 Although the terms were good, it was still a struggle for many families to afford their new home.
 “When you put your little check down for your down payment, it was like signing away your life,” recalled original homebuyer June Tweedy.
 “It seemed like a lot in those days.”

 Although it required many sacrifices, homeownership was a dream come true for Lakewood’s original buyers, most of whom had never before owned their home.
-According to a 1952 study by FHA District Director H.V.
+According to a 1952 study by Federal Housing Administration District Director H.V.
 Davidson, about 75 percent of Lakewood Park's new residents were first-time homeowners.